-As a public officials as defined in Minn.
+As a public official as defined in Minn.
 Stat. § 10A.01, subd.
 18, and, therefore, an official as defined in Minn.
 Stat. § 10A.071, subd.
-1 (c), you ask the Ethical Practices Board for an advisory opinion based upon your statement of the following facts:
+1 (c), you ask the Ethical Practices Board for an advisory opinion based upon your statement of the following facts and information provided: